-- We oppose any regional land use plan or watershed regulations for the Catskill Region that would result in the loss of home rule or impose restrictive regulations that would threaten the viability of this region's agricultural industry. - 2.
+- 1. We oppose any regional land use plan or watershed regulations for the Catskill Region that would result in the loss of home rule or impose restrictive regulations that would threaten the viability of this region's agricultural industry. - 2.
 We believe that the New York City Department of Environmental Protection and the Delaware River Basin Commission should not be allowed to make unrealistic regulations and demands on agriculture and rural life in the quest to maintain a safe water supply.
 We support home rule and local town control for such purposes. - a.
 The New York State Department of Environmental Conservation should continue to control forest management, fish and wildlife management and pesticide management programs. - b.
-We oppose the establishment of a separate law enforcement unit to enforce regulations within the Catskill watershed region. - We oppose any taking of private property rights without just compensation. - d.
-If the New York State Department of Environmental Conservation and/or New York City Department of Environmental Protection bans gas drilling in the Delaware River Watershed to protect water quality, the landowners must be justly compensated for the loss of their mineral rights. - 3.
-We oppose any efforts that diminish private property rights or infringe on the future viability of agriculture in and around the region. - 4.
+We oppose the establishment of a separate law enforcement unit to enforce regulations within the Catskill watershed region. - c.
+We oppose any taking of private property rights without just compensation. - d.
+If the New York State Department of Environmental Conservation and/or New York City Department of Environmental Protection bans gas drilling in the Delaware River Watershed to protect water quality, the landowners must be justly compensated for the loss of their mineral rights.

+- 3. We oppose any efforts that diminish private property rights or infringe on the future viability of agriculture in and around the region. - 4.
 We oppose the Catskill Commission or any regional governmental land control by any outside agency. - We recommend that New York Farm Bureau should continue to assist in the implementation of the New York City watershed agricultural program. - 6.
-In light of the pressure on farmers to control phosphorous runoff into New York City's reservoirs, we strongly support research into the internal loading (releases by a reservoir's sediment) of phosphorous in New York City's reservoirs. - We support research into the effectiveness of planting and harvesting alternative crops as a means to control phosphorous runoff into New York City's reservoirs. - We support allowing swimming and all unmotorized boating in the Cannonsville and Pepacton Reservoirs. - 9.
+In light of the pressure on farmers to control phosphorous runoff into New York City's reservoirs, we strongly support research into the internal loading (releases by a reservoir's sediment) of phosphorous in New York City's reservoirs. - 7.
+We support research into the effectiveness of planting and harvesting alternative crops as a means to control phosphorous runoff into New York City's reservoirs. - 8.
+We support allowing swimming and all unmotorized boating in the Cannonsville and Pepacton Reservoirs. - 9.
 We believe that land acquired by New York City in the watershed should be assessed at fair market valuation. - 10.
-We are opposed to the New York City Department of Environmental Protection Agency and the Environmental Protection Agency agreement for land acquisition in the New York City watershed without the agreement of the towns in the Catskills.
+We are opposed to the New York City Department of Environmental Protection Agency and the Environmental Protection Agency agreement for land acquisition in the New York City watershed without the agreement of the towns in the Catskills. - 11.
+We support increased efforts to educate users on "Leave No Trace" principals and good stewardship of public land.